Shehzad Roy: Collaborations

 On 6 September 2014 Shehzad released a patriotic song "Mere Dhol Sipahiya" featuring Ayesha Omer.
 It was dedicated to all martyrs and survivors of the Pakistan army who took part in War on terror; most specifically for the martyrs of Operation Zarb-e-Azb.

 In September 2013, Shehzad performed with Guns N' Roses at a charitable event turned rock show, with performances from Guns N' Roses' Matt Sorum and Slash and Macy Gray in Los Angeles.
 Part of the proceeds of this event went to Shehzad's organisation Zindagi Trust.
 The event reached its climax when, Roy, Slash, Sorum and Gray did covers of The Beatles' Come Together and Radiohead's Creep.

 In 2007, Shehzad Roy came out with a musical collaboration between him and queen of Sufi soul, Abida Parveen.
 The song, titled "Zindagi", was rooted on his venture 'Equality in Education'.

 In 2006, Shehzad Roy brought Canadian rockstar Bryan Adams to Pakistan for a charity concert, Rock for a Cause, to raise funds for Shehzad Roy's Zindagi Trust and to aid the victims of the tragic October 2005 earthquake.
 To promote cross-border cultural exchange with India, he sang a hit duet with Indian singer Sukhbir in 2005.

 PSL Brand Ambassador

 Being an ambassador to HBL Pakistan, Roy also serves as ambassador to Pakistan Super League, sponsored by HBL.
-He released title anthem for 2017 Pakistan Super League "Ballay Ballay" on 30 January, on which he also performed in the opening ceremony on 9 February in Dubai.
+He released title anthem for the 2017 Pakistan Super League "Ballay Ballay" on 30 January, on which he also performed in the opening ceremony on 9 February in Dubai.
 He is also the ambassador to team Karachi Kings, and released an anthem "Dhan Dhana Dhan Hoga Re" for it on 3 February.

-For 2018 Pakistan Super League, he also released an anthem "Lo Phir Say Miley" on 28 January and released a new anthem for the team Karachi Kings "De Dhana Dhan".
+For the 2018 Pakistan Super League, he also released an anthem "Lo Phir Say Miley" on 28 January and released a new anthem for the team Karachi Kings "De Dhana Dhan".